hoanganhduc/hoanganhduc.github.io/_posts/2019-12-30-some-notes-on-using-windows-subsystem-for-linux.md

 In this way, I have to type in the passphrase for the first time I open a Arch WSL terminal.
 As long as the distribution is running (which can be veerified by typing `wsl -l --running` in a `cmd` windows), I don't have to type it again when using `ssh`.

 Another way is to use [wsl-ssh-agent](https://github.com/rupor-github/wsl-ssh-agent).
+Unfortunately, `wsl-ssh-agent` only works with WSL1.

 # Install SageMath 9.3 on Ubuntu WSL